 There is something about Christmas that always makes me crave gooey cinnamon rolls from my childhood.
-After beginning REID, I thought those days were long gone until I found this recipe by Laura Lea Balanced.
-The first time I made her recipe we were coming off of a 3 year grain-free version of REID and were slowly working to incorporate more grains.
+After beginning to remove sources of glutamate, I thought those days were long gone until I found this recipe by Laura Lea Balanced.
+The first time I made her recipe we were coming off of three years of being grain-free and were slowly working to incorporate more grains.
 Because of this, I significantly altered her original nut-free recipe by cutting back on the grains, adding almond flour, removing apple cider vinegar/baking powder, increasing baking soda and adding lemon juice to meet our current needs and work to lower glutamate.
 I also chose to add a rich homemade frosting that resembles a cream cheese frosting instead of coconut manna.
 These changes created the rich gooey cinnamon treat I had longed for.
 Heads up, this is definitely a sweet* treat

 1 1/2 c.
 Gluten-Free Rolled Oats

 2 tsp.
 Baking Soda

 3 Large Ripe Bananas (approx 1 3/4 c. mashed)

 8 tbsp Melted Coconut Oil (4 tbsp reserved for crumble)

 3/4 c.
 Coconut Sugar

 2/3 c.
 Water (plus water to heat cashews)